willmorrison1/DART-atmos-corr/README.md

     types of ‘real world’ images that are suitable for correction using this technique
 2.  [**Model world**](tutorials/Model-world).
 Configure a
-    three-dimensional model world to faciliate the correction.
+    three-dimensional model world to interpret the sensors and faciliate the correction.
 3.  [**Create multi line of sight image**](tutorials/Multi-line-of-sight-images).
 Optional.
 Create multi line of sight (MLOS) image with per-pixel path lengths between